Office Soundproofing for the Covid-19 Era

 For private office space and conference rooms, confidentiality is critical.
 Office Soundproofing for the Covid-19 Era requires us to isolate Private Offices/Conference Rooms with a Ceiling Overlay System.
 Basically, build a cocoon around these spaces to keep speech from escaping or entering through the drop tile ceiling and lighting fixtures into neighboring areas.

 For open office spaces, adjust sound masking (white noise) system to a lower dBa level to make up for the losses in speech intelligibility.
-If reverberation times within open office area needs to be reduced, the addition of acoustical wall panels and/or ceiling panels with an NRC of .85 or higher is recommended https://acousticalsolutions.com/office-acoustics-101-taming-office-noise.
+If reverberation times within open office area needs to be reduced, the addition of acoustical wall panels and/or ceiling panels with an NRC of .85 or higher is recommended.
+See our article Taming Office Noise.